MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-ops-console.md

 > [!IMPORTANT]
 > Company knowledge can't be edited with the x64 version of Microsoft Word 2010.
 You must install the x86 version of Microsoft Office 2010 or an earlier version to edit knowledge.

+## Install the Operations console from the command prompt

-## To install the Operations console from the Command Prompt
+Follow these steps to install the Operations console from the command prompt:

 1. Sign in to the server by using an account that has local administrative credentials.

-2. Open the Command Prompt window by using the **Run as Administrator** option.
+2. Open the command prompt window by using the **Run as Administrator** option.

-3. Change the path to where the Operations Manager setup.exe file is located, and run the following command.
+3. Change the path to where the Operations Manager setup.exe file is located, and run the following command:

     ```
     setup.exe /silent /install /components:OMConsole /EnableErrorReporting:[Never|Queued|Always] /SendCEIPReports:[0|1] /UseMicrosoftUpdate: [0|1] /AcceptEndUserLicenseAgreement:[0|1]